 Importance to Humans

-The scalloped hammerhead is fished both as a game fish and commercially.
+The scalloped hammerhead is commercially fished, in addition to being a sought after gamefish by sport anglers.
 It is readily accessible to inshore fishers as well as offshore commercial operations.
-This shark can be caught on longlines, bottom nets and trawls.
-Although the flesh is sold fresh, dried, smoked, and frozen, this species is also highly regarded for its fins and hides.
+This species tendency to aggregate in large groups making capture in large numbers on longlines, bottom nets and trawls even easier.
+This has led to complete die off of populations in certain areas (Maguire et al. 2006).
+Although the meat is sold, this species is also highly regarded for its fins and hides.
+Hammerhead fins have represented up to 5% of the fin market in China at times (Clarke et al. 2006a).
+This 5% is comprised of up to 2.7 million S. zygaena or S. lewini (Clarke et al. 2006b).
 The remainder of the shark is used for vitamins and fishmeal.
 Scalloped hammerhead pups reside in shallow coastal nursery areas making them quite vulnerable to fishing pressures.

 Danger to Humans

 Hammerheads are considered potentially dangerous sharks.
-According to the International Shark Attack File, there have been 21 unprovoked attacks with two resulting in fatalities for all species of the genus Sphyrna.
+According to the International Shark Attack File, there have been 17 unprovoked attacks for the genus Sphyrna, though none were fatal.
 Scalloped hammerheads have been reported to display threat postures when closely approached by divers on some occasions while other times they show no aggressive behaviors.

-The scalloped hammerhead is circumglobal, residing in coastal warm temperate and tropical seas.
-In the western Atlantic Ocean, this shark is found from New Jersey (US) south to Brazil including the Gulf of Mexico and Caribbean Sea; and in the eastern Atlantic from the Mediterranean Sea to Namibia.
-Distribution in the Indo-Pacific includes from South Africa and the Red Sea, throughout the Indian Ocean, and from Japan to New Caledonia, Hawaii, and Tahiti.
-Off the coasts of southern California to Ecuador and perhaps south to Peru are locations where the scalloped hammerhead is found in the eastern Pacific Ocean.
-In Australia, this hammerhead may be found off the northwestern Western Australia coast.
+Found globally, residing in coastally in warm, temperate, and tropical seas.
+In the western Atlantic, this shark ranges from New Jersey (US) to Brazil including the Gulf of Mexico and Caribbean Sea; and in the eastern Atlantic from the Mediterranean Sea to Namibia.
+Distribution in the Indo Pacific includes from South Africa to the Red Sea, throughout the Indian Ocean, and from Japan to New Caledonia, Hawaii, and Tahiti.
+In the eastern Pacific S. lewini are found from southern California to Ecuador and occasionally as far as Peru.
+In Australia, they are commonly seen in at the northwestern coast, though they are found throughout Australian waters (Compagno, 2005; Froese et al. 2008).

 1. Head broadly arched and hammer-shaped and marked by a prominent indentation at midline (“scalloped”)